-This Standard specifies requirements for the arc welding of steel structures made up of combinations of steel plate, sheet or sections, including pipe, hollow sections and built-up sections (collectively referred to herein as sheet steels) up to 4.8 mm in thickness by the following processes:
+This Standard specifies requirements for the arc welding of steel structures made up of combinations of steel plate, sheet or sections, including pipe, hollow sections and built up sections (collectively referred to herein as sheet steels) up to 4.8 mm in thickness by the following processes:

-- (a) Manual metal-arc welding (MMAW).

-- (b) Submerged arc welding (SAW).

-- (c) Gas metal-arc welding (GMAW or MIG), including pulsed mode.

-- (d) Gas tungsten-arc welding (GTAW or TIG).

-- (e) Flux-cored arc welding (FCAW).
+- (a) Manual metal arc welding (MMAW). - (b) Gas metal arc welding (GMAW or MIG), including pulsed mode. - (c) Gas tungsten-arc welding (GTAW or TIG). - (d) Flux-cored arc welding (FCAW).